brahmlower/ansible-factorio/README.md

   Default: `"sha256:9ace12fa986df028dc1851bf4de2cb038044d743e98823bc1c48ba21aa4d23df"`
   Comments:<br>
   The checksum that must match the downloaded server binary.
 This ensures the integrity.
-  If you change the `download_url`, you need to adapt the checksum as well.
+  If you change the `download_url` or `server_version`, you need to adapt the checksum as well.
 To get the checksum of a server binary, you can use `curl --silent --location <download_url> | sha256sum`.
   To disable the checksum verification, just set it to an empty string (`""`).